 The policies and procedures adopted by the Company take into account the design, implementation and maintenance of adequate internal financial controls, keeping in view the size and nature of the business.
 The internal financial controls ensure the orderly and efficient conduct of the business.
 The controls encompass safeguarding of the Company's assets, strict adherence to policies, prevention and detection of frauds and errors against any unauthorised use or disposition of assets and misappropriation of funds.
 These controls help to keep a check on the accuracy and completeness of the accounting records and timely preparation of reliable financial disclosures.
-The Audit Committee ensures that all procedures are properly authorised, documented, described and monitored.
-Job rotation is mandatory across departments to ensure high level of correctness and accuracy.
-The Company has in place technologically advanced infrastructure with computerisation in all its operations, including accounts and MIS.

-of business today and in future according to me will work like this only.
+The Audit Committee ensures that all procedures are properly authorised, documented, described and market which is a big part of business today and in future according to me will work like this only.
 Rural anyways do not have online Home Loans or Secured Business Loans due to limitations in terms of restricted access to computers.
 Hence, majority of loan applicants still rely on offline loan application process.
 In my opinion, offline loan mode will dominate for at least next half decade in the rural home loans markets.
 While for Home Loan and Urban Secured Business loans, online mode can be used as lead generators, ties ups with distribution platforms but business execution cannot happen fully online for them.
 Lot of online lending is coming into unsecured loans, personal loans etc. This trend is going to stay for long.
 Online platform can be just be lead generators in big way, but disbursement can happen only after strict on field credit verifications only.
 With mobile apps and other digital platforms, the TAT has gone down substantially.
 Few of the facilitating tools are KYC documents on real-time basis, use of artificial intelligence for face detection, and optical character reading for helping the clients in KYC autofill, tools for income verification in addition to a psychometric test to assess the client intention to pay back.
 Keeping a check on the bank e-statement of the client on realtime basis is now possible.
 UPI can be used as a medium to collect EMIs and login fee.
 Transactions can now be conducted without the help of an intermediary.